She moved like me. That's what I noticed first. Her eyes and hands darted as she talked — playful, acerbic, digressive.

 "Let's pay the bill," I said, "I'll tell you while we walk."

-Science has begun to look at bipolar through the lens of personality.
+Science has begun to look at bipolar disorder through the lens of personality.
 Twin and family

 These traits often appear in first-degree relatives of people with bipolar disorder.
-They’re hints as to why the "risk genes" for the condition run in families, and were not weeded out by natural selection.
+They’re hints as to why the "risk genes" for the condition run in families, and weren't weeded out by natural selection.
 In moderate doses, traits like drive, high energy, and divergent thinking are useful.

 Writers at the Iowa Writers' Workshop, like Kurt Vonnegut, had higher rates of mood disorder than the general population, one classic study found.
 Bebop jazz musicians, most famously Charlie Parker, Thelonius Monk, and Charles Mingus, also have